nythz/pf2e-warlord/README.md

 - Updated to the Remastered Rules
 - Automation of Class Feature acquisitions
 - Automation of Leadership Style Selection and access to their key attribute
-- Automation of Leadership Aura Improvements per style
+- Automation of Leadership Aura Improvements per style via levels or feats
 - Automation of Base Class Features ( Lead by example, Helpful Word )
 - Automation of Temporary Hitpoint scaling actions using effects
 - Indicator of Quickened using Effects